RomainCharpentier/blindtest-webapp/README.md

 ### Multiplayer Mode

-1. Select "🌐 Online" mode
+1. Select "Online" mode
 2. Create a room or join with a room code
 3. Wait for all players to be ready
 4. The host starts the game
 5. All players see the same questions simultaneously
 6. Compete for the highest score!

-## ➕ Adding Questions and Media
+## Adding Questions and Media

 ### Adding Media